 “The threats human rights defenders face are well known and the government officials are expected to do more than turning up at a rights defender’s funeral prayers.
 The government must protect them in FATA and elsewhere, given that they face more serious threats than other citizens.
 The government must not only compensate the family of the deceased for its failure in protecting the life of a man in police custody from ‘mob justice’, but also take concrete measure to avoid such unfortunate incidents in the future.
 HRCP welcomes the registration of a case against members of the mob and demands that the killers and all others are held to account for their role in the cold-blooded murder.

 Taken together, these two incidents once again highlight the level of brutalisation that Pakistani society has reached.
 Matters will not improve by looking at these incidents separately because they are mere symptoms of a deep-rooted affliction.”

-Safeworld staff are heartbroken about the brutal murder of Farida Afridi.
+Safeworld staff are heartbroken to receive news of the murder of Farida Afridi.

 Farida, together with Noorzia Afridi, co-founded SAWERA.

 At a young age, the two women chose to devote their lives to promoting women's empowerment and peace in the tribal regions of Pakistan.

 Our hearts go out to Farida's family and to Noorzia and their friends.
 We hope they get at least some comfort in knowing that Farida has already helped many, in her short life.